nattavitk/s3-antivirus-lambda-cloudformation/README.md

-# S3 antivirus ClamAV AWS Lambda with AWS CloudFormation
+# S3 antivirus ClamAV scanner

-This project is based on https://github.com/truework/lambda-s3-antivirus/ which is added AWS CloudFormation for DevOps purpose.

-S3 antivirus which uses ClamAV scanner.
+This is S3 antivirus which uses ClamAV scanner.
 It works on lambda functions and limited resource.

 As ClamAV installed package is large and exceed lambda limitation.
 So, this project requires S3 to store the definition files (antivirus files).